prettier/prettier/README.md

   // Controls the printing of trailing commas wherever possible
   trailingComma: false,

+  // Controls the printing of spaces inside arrays
+  bracketSpacing: false,

-  // Controls the printing of spaces inside array and objects
+  // Controls the printing of spaces inside objects
-  bracketSpacing: true,
+  bracesSpacing: true,

   // Which parser to use.
 Valid options are 'flow' and 'babylon'
   parser: 'babylon'